Giri River

 Giri River is a tributary of the Yamuna river that flows in the state of Himachal Pradesh in India.

 Dams

-Reuka Ji Dam Hydroelectricity Power Project, 40 MW, INR 6,947 crore project of which 90% is funded by the Central Government, is an under-construction 148-metre-high gravity dam with 24 km lake holding 498 million cubic metres of water.
-It was expedited The 148-metre-high dam will create a reservoir spanning 24 km and store 498 million cubic metres of water.
+The Renuka Ji Dam Hydroelectricity Power Project is a 40 MW, Rs.
+6,947 crore (Rs.
+69,470,000,000) project of which 90% is funded by the Central Government, is an under-construction 148-metre-high gravity dam with 24 km lake holding 498 million cubic metres of water.
+The 148-metre-high dam will create a reservoir spanning 24 km and store 498 million cubic metres of water.
 Haryana, Himachal Pradesh, Uttar Pradesh, Uttarakhand, Rajasthan, and Delhi are the stakeholder states.
-After much delays, it was expedited in 2021 by Prime Minister Narendra MOi with expected completion date of 2030.
+After much delays, it was expedited in 2021 by Prime Minister Narendra Modi with an expected completion date of 2030.